Valley-peak modulation in phase space: a law-invariant VPM and its theta-function structure: Introduction

 \section{Introduction}

-The quantization of photoelectron statistics becomes observable in image sensors when the input-referred read noise ($\sigma$) is sufficiently small \cite{Ma_2017}, enabling histogram-based methods of characterization that are difficult, impractical, or impossible in conventional noise regimes \cite{Starkey_2016,Gach_2022,Nakamoto_2022,Hendrickson_2024,Krynski_2025}.
-Starkey \& Fossum \cite{Starkey_2016} formalized a practical extraction method for conversion gain and read noise estimation using the photon counting histogram (PCH), including the definition of a valley-peak modulation (VPM) metric.
+\IEEEPARstart{S}{ingle}-electron resolution in image sensors becomes achievable when the input-referred read noise ($\sigma$) is sufficiently small \cite{Ma_2017}, enabling histogram-based methods of characterization that are difficult, impractical, or impossible in conventional noise regimes \cite{Starkey_2016,Gach_2022,Nakamoto_2022,Hendrickson_2024,Krynski_2025}.
+In particular, Starkey \& Fossum \cite{Starkey_2016} formalized a practical method for conversion gain and read noise estimation using the photon counting histogram (PCH), including the definition of a valley-peak modulation (VPM) metric.

 In the original amplitude-domain definition, VPM is a function of both read noise and quanta exposure.
 This dependence is visible when plotting VPM versus read noise at multiple exposure levels \cite{Starkey_2016}.
 Nonetheless, exposure-independent approximations are asymptotically accurate for small read noise.
 The goal of this note is to identify the underlying exposure-invariant object those approximations are probing.